holstt/stream2podcast/README.md

 ### feed-service

 The output of `recording-service` enables the `feed-service` to generate the corresponding podcast feeds. `feed-service` generates a podcast feed for each recording schedule, and each recording is represented as an episode in that feed.
-The resulting `feed.xml` file is saved in the same directory as the recordings.
+The resulting `feed.rss` file is saved in the same directory as the recordings.
 As such, the file structure of the output directory ends up looking like this:

 ```bash
 <output_dir>/